-The Company's principal business activities are marine shipping of Kazakhstani crude oil from Aktau port to international markets, marine shipping of dry cargoes as well as provision of support fleet services.
+The Group's principal business activities are marine shipping of Kazakhstani crude oil from Aktau port to international markets, marine shipping of crude oil in the Black and Mediterranean Seas, marine shipping of dry cargoes as well as provision of support fleet services.

-The Company's own fleet consists of five oil tankers ("Almaty", "Astana", "Aktau"), two self-propelling barges ("Berkut" and "Sunkar") one container ship ("Barys") and marine support fleet comprising three tug-boats and four dump barges.
+The Group's own fleet consists of five oil tankers ("Almaty", "Astana", "Aktau", "Altai" and "Alatau"), two self-propelling barges ("Berkut" and "Sunkar") one container ship ("Barys") and marine support fleet comprising three tug-boats and four dump barges.